Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-container/step1/compose1.md

 All neccessary command in this lab
 1. `touch (filename)` - Use to create a file
 2. `nano (filename)` - Use to edit a file
-3. `docker compose build` - Use to build Docker images for services defined in a docker-compose.yml
+3. `docker-compose build` - Use to build Docker images for services defined in a docker-compose.yml
-4. `docker compose up` - Use to build all the services into container
+4. `docker-compose up` - Use to build all the services into container
-5. `docker compose down` - Use to remove all the container in the services
+5. `docker-compose down` - Use to remove all the container in the services
 4. `docker image ls` - Use to call all the image that exist on machine
 5. `docker container ps -a` - Use to list all exist container
 6. `docker image rm (image name)` - Use to delete a docker image with a specifig name